 By 2008, Tom had released his third album, ‘Have a Taste of This’ and had travelled substantially including spending time in Kolkata, India with Debashish Bhattacharya, the Indian Slide Guitar Master.

 Tom’s style and approach have become instantly recognizable and unlike that of any other slide player.
 Exploiting his song writing and continuing to push boundaries, he has re-invented slide playing to suit his needs, finding voicing and chord structures that are unique to him.
-Developing tunings for particular tunes and situations is all part of it; from minimalist melody lines to complex jazz chords, ‘Anything can be played on a lap guitar and the restrictions of the instrument only serve to widen my imagination.
-Labels don’t fit comfortably with me as I only ask to be judged by my music’.
+Developing tunings for particular tunes and situations is all part of it; from minimalist melody lines to complex jazz chords, ‘Anything can be played on a lap guitar and the perceived restrictions of the instrument serve to widen our imagination to get the most from it’.

-His gigs have taken him throughout the U.K., into Europe including Poland and further afield into Canada and the USA.
-His three CDs have received critical acclaim and international radio air play.
+His gigs have taken him throughout the U.K., into Europe including Poland and further afield into Canada, the USA and in 2014, Qatar where he played a solo piece with The British ParaOrchestra and Qatar Philharmonic. https://soundcloud.com/tom-doughty/doughty-two-pieces-solo-around-la-folia His four CDs have received critical acclaim and international radio air play.

 His original mentor, Woody Mann describes Tom music as ‘coming from that natural place great music comes from – personal expression, honest and right from the heart.
 The music just flows.
 He uses his unique set of circumstances as an opportunity to explore the limitless possibilities of making music.
 The sounds of his musical roots are there as his creative springboard – from lush jazz ballads to bluesy Mississippi Delta grooves to his own interpretations of classic tunes.
 But with his spontaneous approach, unique playing style and swinging groove, Tom creates something new, something completely his own.
 His original instrumental and vocal improvisations envelop you with his own excitement of the moment as the music just happens, in the moment, full of surprises.
 For me, playing music with Tom is a joy, on stage and off.
 It’s always about improvisation, searching, and listening.’